Last updated on June 19, 2025

 Unfinity

 The Aerialephant, is a basically a flying elephant, though Dumbo took that joke long before Unfinity, it's the incredible to see aerial arts portrayed in this way and the joke in the flavor text is so good.
+The throwback on Icing Manipulator to Icy Manipulator just makes me laugh and A Good Day to Pie is one of those awesome cards to say.

 Unstable

 Unstable is a bit absurd in that several cards with the same name are actually rather different.
-The Extremely Slow Zombie, is one you'll get, even if it takes four images to do so.
+The Extremely Slow Zombie, is one you'll get, even if it takes four seasons to do so.

-2007’s Time Spiral block was packed full of weird cards that probably wouldn’t make the cut in any other set.
-Time Spiral itself featured reprints from the past, and Planar Chaos took popular cards and shifted them into different colors like Serra Sphinx, which is just a blue Serra Angel.
+Time Spiral itself features reprints from the past with a sneaky pun on a black card in Dread Return, and Planar Chaos took popular cards and shifted them into different colors like Serra Sphinx, which is just a blue Serra Angel.
 Future Sight was tasked with doing the same thing but by looking into the future.

 This set was a chance for WotC’s designers and developers to throw caution to the wind and just design a huge slew of new mechanics without needing to get them correctly balanced.
 Or in the case of Steamflogger Boss, without even knowing how the mechanic would end up working.
 The set is full of brilliantly weird cards, and some that ended up as competitive tournament staples because of how weird they are.